AbdelStark/whitebox-aes-rs/docs/design.md

 # whitebox-aes-rs design notes

 This document summarizes how the Baek–Cheon–Hong revisited white-box AES scheme maps to the Rust implementation in this repository.
-The authoritative implementation roadmap remains `.ai/plan.md`.

 ## Goals